 At EarthTreks we endeavour to be sustainable in all that we do.
 We support local economies, run eco-friendly trips that teach conservation and offer authentic cultural experiences, and we offset the carbon footprint of all of our customers’ and staff’s international air travel.
 We do everything to respect the communities we visit, and have a positive impact by supporting only locally-owned businesses.

 Travel allows us to get up close to some of the world’s most amazing natural gems and beautiful cultures.
 It has the power to transform us as individuals, as well as the places that we visit and the people who live there.
-If we travel sustainably, that impact can actually be a very good one, rather than a negative impact.
+If we travel sustainably, that impact can actually be very positive.

 Please click on the headings below to expand any area you would like to know more about: